Code-Institute-Submissions/quiz-it/README.md

 ## Project Overview
 Quiz-It is a simple quiz trivia game that tests a user's knowledge on a variety of topics.
 A user can select a Category and a Difficulty, they are then presented with ten questions (one question at a time) that they must answer.
-After answering each question they are show whether their answer is correct or incorrect.
+After answering each question they are shown whether their answer is correct or incorrect.
 At the end of the questions they are given their score out of ten.
 A score of five or above is considered a pass and a score of five or below is considered a fail.

 The questions are generated using an open source trivia API from [Open Trivia Database](https://opentdb.com/api_config.php)